jimniels/blog/posts/2025-01-22-overriding-basic-ui-controls.md

 # Consistency For Who?
 Thoughts on Overriding Basic Computing Controls

 **A note before we start**: I don’t know how much of this I  believe.
 I’m sketching out some feelings in this post and thinking through whether it actually makes any sense.
-Your response to the below may be: 1) “Actually, that’s true…”, or 2) “You’re wrong, here’s why…”
+I’d be curious where other folks land on this.

 ---